Oblutack/HTTP-Server/README.md

 - **HTTP Protocol:** The structure of requests and responses, including status lines, headers (`Content-Type`, `Content-Length`), and the importance of CRLF (`\r\n`).
 - **Concurrency in Go:** The practical application of goroutines to solve the challenge of handling multiple clients without blocking.
 - **I/O Operations:** Reading from network connections and local files using buffers (`[]byte`).
+- **API Development:** Understanding how to serve dynamic data as JSON and setting the correct `application/json` content type.
 - **Code Refactoring:** The importance of breaking down complex functions into smaller, single-responsibility components for better readability and maintenance.

 ## Getting Started